Live Bootcamp · 8 Sessions · 1 Month · Ages 13+

 Gopinath

 Practitioner-first.
-Gopinath builds and runs AI-powered demand creation systems for real businesses.
+Gopinath builds and runs AI-powered creation systems for real businesses.
 He teaches what he uses daily — not theory from a curriculum designer who has never shipped anything.

-Builds AI agent workflows for clients at whater.ai
+Builds AI agent workflows

 Deep expertise in Remotion, Gemini, MCP, and the full AI skill chain